Remote Work

 Morning: Async Check-in

-Check the team channel for overnight updates.
+Check the team board for overnight updates.
 Scan boards for status changes.
 No morning stand-up needed.

 2